Deploying SL1 Appliances in Amazon Web Services

 Before you can use SSH with the SL1 appliance instance, you must ensure that SSH can use the .pem file downloaded earlier during the configuration.
 For details on downloading the .pem file, see the last few steps in the section on Launching the EC2 Instance.

-You can connect to your SL1 appliance instance using the SSH command.
+On Unix and Linux systems, you can connect to your SL1 appliance instance using the SSH command.

 NOTE: You should store the .pem file in a secure location.
 ScienceLogic recommends you store the .pem file in $HOME/.ssh.
 ScienceLogic also recommends you change the permissions on the .pem file to allow only read-only access by the owner of the .pem file.